janbodnar/Python-Datovy-Analytik-Skolenie/numpy.md

 # NumPy

-NumPy is the fundamental package for scientific computing in Python It provides support for large, multi-dimensional arrays and matrices,
+NumPy is the fundamental package for scientific computing in Python.
+It provides support for large, multi-dimensional arrays and matrices,
 along with a large collection of high-level mathematical functions
 to operate on these arrays.